Cranberry Lemon Loaf is perfect for breakfast, brunch, dessert, or a snack! This is the perfect sweet entertaining quick bread!

 -

-Pour batter into loaf pan.
+Pour batter into a 9x5 loaf pan.
 Cook for 50-60 minutes, testing with a toothpick starting at 50 minutes.
 When it comes out clean, bread is done.

 -